MESAHub/mesa/docs/source/windows-install.rst

     We recommend you choose to install Ubuntu as your Linux distribution.

-Once this is set up, follow the instructions for :ref:`Installing MESA` on Linux.
+Once this is set up, follow the instructions for :ref:`installation:Installing MESA` on Linux.

 Enabling pgplot